ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 2. **Dimensionality reduction is lossy.** A common setup is to reduce a, say, 768-dim vector into two dimensions using t-SNE or UMAP.
 The intuition for these approaches is that if two points are in 768-dims, they'll likely be neighbors in 2-dims.
 Ideally, we want to get richer signal from a dataset's global structure.

+3. **The methods mentioned above are sensitive to data and hyperparameter settings.** One of my biggest sources of headache when using t-SNE or clustering is on how sensitive they are to its settings such as the embedding model or number of clusters.
+Sometimes, I find myself adjusting these hyperparameters until the map "looks pretty" and it doesn't feel scientific.

 TDA is an application of topology, which is a branch of mathematics concerned with properties of spaces that are preserved under continuous deformations (see the [classic mug and doughnut example](https://www.youtube.com/watch?v=9NlqYr6-TpA)).